irfan-za/listuser/README.md

     - Pagination: Display limited to 5 items per page.
     - Searching: Based on the `firstname` field.
+    - Implements debounce search with delay for better performance and reduced API calls.

 3.  **ORM Drizzle:** Implements Drizzle ORM for database migrations.